 The Company gives shareholders the opportunity to participate effectively in and vote at general meetings and encourages the attendance of shareholders at general meetings.
 The notices of general meetings setting out the agenda, and if necessary, letters to shareholders on the items of special business, are communicated to shareholders at least 14 clear days before general meetings called to pass ordinary resolutions or 21 clear days before general meetings called to pass special resolutions.
 Each item of special business included in the notice of the meeting will be accompanied by a full explanation regarding the effect of the proposed resolution in respect of such business.
 Separate resolutions are proposed for each substantially separate issue unless the issues are interdependent and linked so as to form one significant proposal.
-Generally, all Directors (in particular, the chairmen of the ARC, NC and RC) as well as the external auditors and KMPs are present at general meetings, at which matters affecting the Group, the conduct of external audit and the preparation and content of the auditors' report, are addressed.
-In light of the COVID-19 wave in April 2023, Dr Wee Cho Yaw did not attend the 2023 AGM as he had been advised as a precautionary measure to avoid public events.
+Absent extenuating circumstances, all Directors (in particular, the chairmen of the ARC, NC and RC) as well as the external auditors and KMPs are present at general meetings, at which matters affecting the Group, the conduct of external audit and the preparation and content of the auditors' report, are addressed.
 The Company Secretary ensures that the applicable procedures such as those under the Constitution and the Listing Manual of the SGX-ST are followed.